Our in-house service provides a comprehensive range of public health and pest control clearance services.

 2. Costs for the pest control service

-- The customer will be asked to pay the officer on the day either by cheque or with cash.
+- The customer will be asked to pay the call centre on the day by card or the Pest Control Officer either by cheque or with cash if treatment goes ahead.

 Council tenants do not have to pay for pest control services.
 To arrange an appointment, council tenants should contact your local housing office..